01 of 11

 Chlorine Bleach Boosts Detergent Power

 Chlorine bleach and detergents can actually cancel each other out and leave your clothes still looking dull and stained.
 To allow the enzymes in the laundry detergents time to do their job of whitening and brightening, wait about 5 minutes after the wash cycle begins to add your diluted bleach.
-This tip and learning to use chlorine bleach correctly will save your clothes from a bleach stains and give you better looking laundry.

 Want to boost chlorine bleach's whitening power?
 Add baking soda at the same time!Continue to 7 of 11 below.